Degree Audit Reporting System (DARS)

 If you run an audit and receive no results or receive the message 'Program Not Defined' or 'Degree Audit', it likely means that you are enrolled in a program/major that requires a concentration, but a concentration has not officially been added to your student record.

 Please carefully check your Major Information provided under the Degree Audit menu in Banweb.
-If you are in a major that requires a concentration (Business Administration, Computer Science, Biology, Clinical Laboratory Sciences, Chemistry, Physics, Mathematics, Communication and Culture Studies) and you have no concentration listed, please see your advisor.
+If you are in a major that requires a concentration (Business Administration, Computer Science, Biology, Medical Laboratory Sciences, Chemistry, Physics, Mathematics, Communication and Culture Studies) and you have no concentration listed, please see your advisor.
 Your advisor will complete the paperwork needed to add the concentration to your student record.